menu

 There is an especially high percentage of incarcerated people (0.8%) living in the neighborhood.

 In addition, if you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
-This neighborhood is rated by NeighborhoodScout as among the top 7.2% of retiree-friendly neighborhoods in New York, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
+This neighborhood is rated by NeighborhoodScout as among the top 5.9% of retiree-friendly neighborhoods in New York, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in New York.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for first-time home buyers.

 Diversity

-Did you know that the neighborhood has more Polish and Italian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Polish and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 17.4% of this neighborhood's residents have Polish ancestry and 26.6% have Italian ancestry.
+In fact, 20.2% of this neighborhood's residents have Polish ancestry and 2.0% have Lebanese ancestry.

 The Neighbors